senzhaocode/ScaR/README.md

         |--- "All_sample_split_1.txt, All_sample_split_2.txt" (paired-end discordant/singlton split reads concatenated across all samples)
         |--- "All_sample_noclip.sorted.bam" (align the concatenated split reads to scaffold sequence, user can visualize this bam file uisng scaffold_ENST00000373833_49_ENST00000337334_48_seq.fa as reference by IGV)
-        |--- "p.value" (fisher exact test for mapping distribution bias to upstream/downstream of scaffold sequence)
+        |--- "p.value" (fisher exact test and chi-squred test for mapping distribution bias to upstream/downstream of scaffold sequence)

 ## 5. Installation/Running via Docker